 Arriving in IOM from outside UK

-If you wish to come to work in the Isle of Man from 1 January 2021 from outside the UK you must make an entry clearance application as a Worker Migrant or Worker ICT Migrant under the immigration rules that will be introduced from 1 January 2021.
-These will be published at a later date.
+If you wish to come to work in the Isle of Man from 1 January 2021 and you also live outside the UK and Channel Islands, you must make an entry clearance application as a Worker Migrant, Worker ICT Migrant or Worker (Seasonal) Migrant under the immigration rules.

 Worker Migrant visa holders will not require a separate work permit, however their dependant's will need to apply for a work permit.